 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

 Native oysters from the Truro river (Fal) oyster fishery are caught using low impact and heavily restricted methods.
-Lightweight dredges (without teeth) are pulled over the oyster beds and are hauled by hand.
-They are also farmed on oyster beds or 'lays'.
+Lightweight dredges (without teeth) are pulled over the oyster beds slowly as only sail and oar power are permitted, the dredges have to be light enough that they can be hauled up by hand.
+Average length of tow of an oyster dredge is 6 minutes, this reduces impact and results in very little damage to accidentally by caught invertebrates and shellfish. the contents of the dredges are sorted on the side decks of the boat and after the marketable oysters are removed the shells and unwanted by-catch is returned immediatey un-harmed, over the side back, onto the fishery.
+Un-marketable oysters which are too small to sell are often placed on lays – these are marked out sections of the intertidal within creeks on the fishery where oysters are allowed to grow before being harvested by hand by the fishermen at a later date.
 The oyster beds have been fished in this way for centuries and the impact on the seabed is minimal.
 Oystermen say that dredging actually helps the oysters to grow by reducing sedimentation and removing excessive seaweeds and predators such as spiny starfish.
+There is need for detailed research to investigate this further.